NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 - **Visual Studio Code** launch and task files for streamlined development.
 - A `CMakePresets.json` file for easy integration with **Visual Studio 2022/2026** on Windows.
+- A sample (template) project with source using GLFW and Skia

 ---